 "Make contributions to better decision making"

-On 1 January 2024, Johanna Ziegel started her position as a full professor of statistics.
+Johanna Ziegel has been a full professor of statistics since 1 January 2024.
 Her research at the intersection of statistics, risk management, financial mathematics, and interdisciplinary data sciences revolves around forecasting in a broad variety of contexts – and provides mathematical tools to tell when a prediction is "good".

 Every day we come across forecasts, be it about stock markets, traffic flows, or, of course, the weather.
 Whether a given prediction turns out to be accurate, only time can tell.
 But how reliable will the next prediction be?
 Johanna Ziegel works towards providing an answer to this question: "My work focuses on objectively assessing the quality of forecasts," she says.
 The origin of these predictions is not necessarily at the centre of attention.
 "If my next-door neighbours can consistently produce better weather forecasts than a meteorological institute, then I do not care how they do it – as long as I can rigorously show that they are indeed 'better'."